Beware of unmarked spoilers. The character page for the series is here.

 - Anthropomorphic Personification: He's one of the Internet.

 - Badass Longcoat: Subverted.
 He dresses like the characters in The Matrix but is a physically weak nerd.

-- GIFT: Since he is the Anthropomorphic Personification of the Internet, it's only natural he acts like this.
+- Internet Jerk: Since he is the Anthropomorphic Personification of the Internet, it's only natural he acts like this.

 - Super Loser: He may be a god, but nobody gives him much respect, and the narrative tends to refer to him as "the fat kid."